tracywong117/tracywong117.github.io/_posts/2023-11-17-neural-network-can-learn-any-pattern.md

 {: .prompt-info }

 > [torch.optim.Optimizer.step](https://pytorch.org/docs/stable/generated/torch.optim.Optimizer.step.html) <br>
 > Updates the values of the variables using the optimizer.
-Taking stochastic gradient descent (SGD) as an example, it adjusts the variable values by subtracting the product of the learning rate (lr) and the gradient. $$ x=x-lr*x*grad $$
+Taking stochastic gradient descent (SGD) as an example, it adjusts the variable values by subtracting the product of the learning rate (lr) and the gradient. $$ x=x-lr*x.grad $$
 {: .prompt-info }

 #### Try out torch.Tensor.backward
+Let's use a simple function to observe the behavior of torch.Tensor.backward.

 ``` python
 x = torch.tensor(np.array([-10.0, 5.0]), requires_grad=True)